 - Within four weeks of application receipt: Funding decisions are made.

-- One month from the end of travel: Grant report due (required to receive reimbursement).
+- 40 days from the end of travel: Grant report due (required to receive reimbursement).

 Applications are due no later than one calendar month prior to the departure date of the proposed trip.

 All organizations are required to provide an IRS W-9 Form (see www.irs.gov for current version) and a DUNS (Dun & Bradstreet) Number in the application.
 In FY19 all applicants must provide the most recent Form 990 of the 501(c)3 applicant organization.